 I have wanted to sit down and write about my surgery since it happened.
 For myself, I always find so much healing and understanding comes from putting things into words.
 It hasn’t been until today that I have felt motivated or well enough to do so.
 So here we go.
-Let’s start from the morning, going in for the removal of my ovarian cyst and end off with the great results.
+Let’s start from the morning, going in for the removal of my ovarian cyst, what turned into the removal of right ovary and end off with the great results.

 Prepping for Laparoscopic Surgery at the Hospital

 I woke up the day after my 29th birthday feeling nervous.
 There was no doubt about it.
 I had stayed pretty neutral about everything up until this point, and I could tell I was starting to let my nerves get to me.
 James took the day off work to take me into the hospital.
 My mom was around with the kids and doing school pick up and drop offs.
 We got to the hospital on time, thankfully I remembered all the information that I needed for check-in and all of that went smooth.
 I could feel my nerves settling.